Tips for Picking a Machu Picchu Tour

 For single-day excursions (direct to the site, no trekking), check the tour details for the following:

-• Time spent at the site (three to four hours is standard)
+- Time spent at the site (two hours is standard)

 For the Inca Trail and alternative treks, check for the following: